TheGeekyM/Payment/README.md

 - [paymob](https://paymob.com/) :dancer:
 - [tabby](https://tabby.ai/) :dancer: Tabby is split in 4 payment method, Which means you can buy anything and pay it as a 4-month installment.
-- [tamara](https://docs.tamara.co/) :bangbang:  is a payment method that gives you the ability to split your order payment on several payments with zero interest.
+- [tamara](https://docs.tamara.co/) :dancer:  is a payment method that gives you the ability to split your order payment on several payments with zero interest.

 ## How To Use